niplav/site/reports.md

-I experimented around with administration time & dosage, finding out that 1/8th (≈0.375g) of a pill, administered at ~20:00, was usually sufficient to make me sleepy enough at 23:00 to actually go to bed (though the pills are kind of hard to cut).
+I experimented around with administration time & dosage, finding out that 1/8th (≈0.375g) of a pill, administered at ~20:00, was usually sufficient to make me sleepy enough at 23:00 to actually go to bed (though the pills are kind of hard to cut well).
 I also realized that it was not necessary to take Melatonin every evening, once a good rhythm had been established, a dosage every 2 or 3 days was usually enough to keep the habit of going to bed early.

-In the last couple of weeks I feel like 1/8th of a pill is not enough, perhaps this is adaption to the substance (though I remember reading that adaption is negligible).
+In the last couple of weeks I've felt like 1/8th of a pill is not enough, perhaps this is adaption to the substance (though I remember reading that adaption is negligible).
 Alternatively, the placebo effect might be wearing off.

 <!--TODO: follow up on this-->

-While Melatonin was very useful at enforcing bedtimes, it wasn't making me sleep less.
+While Melatonin has been very useful at enforcing bedtimes, it hasn't caused me to sleep less.

 ### Whether It Was a Good Idea

-I am very glad I bought & tried Melatonin, it has to a large degree fixed a significant problem in my life.
+I am very glad that I've bought & tried Melatonin; it has to a large degree fixed a significant problem in my life.
 I am now happier in the morning when I wake up, less tired during the course of the day, and don't have to feel guilty at 04:00 because I stayed up too late.

 At my current usage, my stash will last me
 `$95 \hbox{ pills }*8\frac{\hbox{dosages}}{\hbox{pill}}*2\frac{\hbox{days}}{\hbox{dosage}}=1520 \hbox{ days}$`:
 more than 4 years!
-Even if the future effects are just half as good as the past effects, this was an investment completely worth it.
+Even if the future effects are just half as good as the past effects, this investment was completely worth it.

 __8/10__